algarecu/hbase-0.94.8-qod/README.txt

 mechanisms of the stable release of HBase 0.94.8.

 The Consistency guarantees consist in the following.
-For each column-family or defined data-container is possible to build a priority-queue based a three-dimensional vector model K (θ, σ, ν).
+For each column-family or defined data-container is possible to build a priority-queue based on a three-dimensional vector model K (θ, σ, ν).

-More information on the full conference paper published on that regard:
-"Quality-of-Data for Consistency Levels in Geo-replicated Cloud Data Stores"

 P.S.
 Please note the code is not always properly annotated/commented and the programming style might not follow the Apache Foundation and/or HBase community guidelines at all times.